-I got up this morning and looked out the window and saw a thick fog.
+I got up this morning, looked out the window, and saw a thick fog.
 It was just before 7 AM.
-I got dressed, grabbed my camera and tripod.
-My initial thought was to visit Carnegie Lake near the Princeton racing crew boathouse.
+I got dressed and grabbed my camera and tripod.
+I initially thought to visit Carnegie Lake near the Princeton racing crew boathouse.
 But as I drove along Blue Spring Road, I thought that I might get a better set of images from near the Kingston Lock section of the D& R Canal State Park .

 I've photographed the mill and the Kingston Lock area around the D& R Canal State Park many times in the past, in all seasons.
 I think this is the first time I have photographed it in fog.
-I don't like the way it looks in the fog.
+I'm not too fond of the way it looks in the fog.
 It's too dreary.
 I think the building stands out more in the snow and in the spring.

 I made a mistake with the first three images.
-I forgot the AUTO ISO on.
-The camera adjusted accordingly and some of the first three images were shot at very high ISO.
+I forgot the AUTO ISO.
+The camera adjusted accordingly, and some of the first three images were shot at very high ISO.
 I did one pass through Nik's Dfine 2.

-During the 2017 end of year holidays, I dropped and damaged the mirror box of my Nikon D5100 baby DSLR.
-It was not a new camera when I bought it on eBay (circa 2012) but it worked flawlessly for the years I have owned it.
-Surely had I not dropped it, it would have yielded at least another 5 years of service.
-I was quite upset when I discovered was damaged but excite that the lens that was attached was in good shape.
+During the 2017 end-of-year holidays, I dropped and damaged the mirror box of my Nikon D5100 baby DSLR.
+It was not a new camera when I bought it on eBay (circa 2012), but it has worked flawlessly for the years I have owned it.
+Indeed had I not dropped it, it would have yielded at least another five years of service.
+I was pretty upset when I discovered it was damaged but excited that the attached lens was in good shape.
 I was also excited at the prospect of buying a new camera.
-The D5100 was released in April 2011 and in the intervening years, newer, and more capable cameras had been introduced by Nikon, Sony, Fuji, Olympus and Canon.
+The D5100 was released in April 2011, and in the intervening years, more recent and more capable cameras were introduced by Nikon, Sony, Fuji, Olympus and Canon.
 Buying a new camera, however, presented a new challenge.
 Which camera to choose?

-At one time or the other over the last two to three years I have rented Olympus, Sony, Fuji and Panasonic interchangeable lens cameras.
-They all have pros and cons with the newer iterations of each camera improving and reducing the problem areas.
+At one time or another over the last two to three years, I have rented Olympus, Sony, Fuji and Panasonic interchangeable lens cameras.
+They all have pros and cons, with the newer iterations of each camera improving and reducing the problem areas.

-If I continue to use this lens, I will need to use the Adobe Lightroom "dehaze" tool for every captured image.
+If I continue to use this lens, I must use the Adobe Lightroom "dehaze" tool for every captured image.

 I found some inexpensive Nikon to Canon lens adapters on Amazon.
 I could use my existing Nikon lenses.
-The caveat is that the adapters do not allow the use of auto-focus and TTL metering.
-I promise I would not replace my Nikon until after my 2017 taxes are filed.
+The caveat is that the adapters do not allow auto-focus and TTL metering.
+I promise not to replace my Nikon until after my 2017 taxes are filed.
 I can't wait.
-Perhaps I'll get a deal on a Nikon D500.
+I'll get a deal on a Nikon D500.

 I've also struggled with impostor syndrome.
 I look at the excellent work by an artist like Olaf and.
-I compare my work to theirs; which is a mistake.
-Olaf and have talent and years of experience.
-I'm just an amateur who photographs mostly on the weekend.
+I compare my work to theirs, which is a mistake.
+Olaf has talent and years of experience.
+I'm just an amateur who photographs mainly on the weekend.
 The comparison leaves me feeling inadequate.
-I put the camera down and my skills atrophy.
+I put the camera down, and my skills atrophy.
 Why am I doing this?

 Over 12 years ago, I was diagnosed with Type 1 diabetes.
 After diagnosis, I started seeing a specialist, an endocrinologist, about every three months.
-On these regular visits, we discuss insulin regimen, diet, exercise and the results of my lab tests.
-The lab results have lots of information that is interesting and useful to an endocrinologist but I only paid attention to the cholesterol and A1C values.
+On these regular visits, we discuss my insulin regimen, diet, exercise and the results of my lab tests.
+The lab results have lots of exciting and helpful information for an endocrinologist, but I only paid attention to the cholesterol and A1C values.
 But my endo looks at all of it.

-One of the things she was testing, was my thyroid function, which until recently was normal.
+One of the things she was testing was my thyroid function, which until recently was normal.
 And then it wasn't.
 She tested my thyroid function because people with other immune system diseases, such as type 1 diabetes, have an increased risk of hyperthyroidism.
 And the onset happened just as rapidly as it did for my Type 1 diabetes.
-After a battery of test over a few weeks, my endocrinologist confirmed a diagnosis of Grave's Disease which the American Thyroid Association describes thusly:
+After a battery of tests over a few weeks, my endocrinologist confirmed a diagnosis of Grave's Disease, which the American Thyroid Association describes this way:

 Looking back over the last few months, I know I felt the symptoms of the disease, even though I did know how to interpret them.